 13 To bring goods in from another country -- also the item brought in.

-14 Free -?- System: Economic system in which everyone has the right to
+14 Free -?- System: Economic system in which everyone has the right to own property, business, profits.

-15 The human effort used in production; work; workers collectively, as
+15 The human effort used in production; work; workers collectively, as distinguished from management.

-16 A prolonged period of greatly reduced business activity and stock prices,
+16 A prolonged period of greatly reduced business activity and stock prices, widespread unemployment.

-18 Amount of goods and services producers are willing and able to offer
+18 Amount of goods and services producers are willing and able to offer for sale at a certain price.

 20 A protracted rise in the general price level of goods and services.